Cryakl/Cryakl/README.md

 <b>Is (Repository) safe?</b>
 I have tested everything beforehand, though I am not perfect.
 Generally, it is safe.
-If suspicous, use VM or Sandboxie.
+If suspicious, use VM or Sandboxie.

 <p align="center">
 <img src="https://komarev.com/ghpvc/?username=yuankong666&style=for-the-badge&color=000000" alt=""/>